 It is located to the north of the other four hot springs, and together with the surrounding small hot springs (Fukiage, Todoroki, Miyazawa), it is also called the Onikobe Hot Springs area, and there are also natural hot springs that spring up in the surrounding area due to the high geothermal energy

-Fukiage Onsen "Benten" and "Unryu ."
-"Benten" erupts at 10-minute intervals, reaching a height of about 15m, while "Unryu" erupts at 10-20 minute intervals, reaching a height of about 3m (open to the public from early December to late March of the following year).
+Fukiage Onsen"Benten"and"Unryu."
+"Benten" erupts every 10 minutes to a height of about 15 meters, while "Unryu" erupts every 10 to 20 minutes to a height of about 3 meters (visits are not permitted from early December to late March of the following year).

 Onikobe Onsen <Information>